sensei-hacker/inavwiki/Modes.md

 ### OSD ALT

 Switches to the different alternative OSD displays ALT1, ALT2 or ALT3.
-The default OSD is shown when none of these are selected.
+The default OSD layout is shown when none of these are selected.
+If the user selects `osd_failsafe_switch_layout = ON`, the OSD will switch to the default OSD layout if a Failsafe occurs.
+For this reason, it can be useful to have the home coordinates on your default OSD layout.

 ### OSD SW